 Banks in Possession of REO’sBanks in Possession of REO’s

 Another approach to scooping up a bargain is finding homes that have already been foreclosed on.
 After a foreclosure, the home will typically go to auction, sold to the highest bidder.
 But if it doesn’t sell at auction, then the lender (usually a bank) must keep possession of the property.
 This is something no bank or lender wants as it means possession of a depreciating asset.
-Unwatched homes like this are at an increased risk of vandalism, making them even more of a liability.
-If you can find an REO property that’s still in good condition, then the lender will usually be prepared to negotiate well below the original starting price at auction.
+In addition, unwatched homes like this are at an increased risk of vandalism, making them even more of a liability.
+If you can find an REO property that’s still in good condition, the lender will usually be prepared to negotiate well below the original starting price at auction.

 A Person with a Recent Job LossA Person with a Recent Job Loss

 The pandemic has led to a record number of job losses that have impacted New Yorkers across the five boroughs.
 For homeowners who have lost their job unexpectedly, there are usually only two options available to them.
-They can try to find a lower income job as a temporary substitute or hold out for one with comparable pay as their old job.
+They can find a lower-income job as a temporary substitute or hold out for one with comparable pay as their old job.
 Either way, their income is sure to take a hit and make it more difficult for them to keep up with their mortgage payments and property taxes.
 Their only recourse is usually to sell and find a less expensive home.
-These types of motivated sellers are often in a rush to sell and willing to come down considerably on price.
+These motivated sellers are often in a rush to sell and willing to come down considerably on price.

 People Who are Transferring JobsPeople Who are Transferring Jobs

 Similarly, those who’ve lost their job may be starting a new one in a different town or state.
 This means they’ll have to quickly sell their home and move before their new job begins.
 In this situation, sellers won’t be in much of a position to haggle over price or wait for the right buyer to come along.
 Instead, their main goal will be to get the transaction over with as soon as possible to begin their new life.